-Let’s take a look at today’s travel trends.
+Let’s take a look at today’s travel trends and where we travelled.
 Where are the world’s tourists and business travelers coming from, and where are we all going?
 Some of the answers in this graphic from Hipmunk will surprise you.
 Bet you can’t guess which country’s residents take the most frequent trips, or what the top destination was in the 2010s.
 Spain and France remain popular as destinations, but where do the Spaniards and the French go when they want a vacation?
 If Americans aren’t going overseas much, where are we going?
 This infographic packs a lot of data into a small space.
 It gives a fascinating glimpse into worldwide travel patterns with a focus on what Americans have been up to for the past forty years or so.
 Take a closer look at where we’re all going, where we’re coming from, and which destinations are falling in and out of favor over time.
 Then tweet @thehipmunk and let Hipmunk know where you’re going this year.

 I’m on my way to Montreal and wondering what it will have en store for me this time.
 There’s always something happening.
 A vibrancy that’s hard to describe.
 As I check into my hotel, I’m told “you can’t drink the water”.
 Bottles of water are at the check-in desk and are on each floor.
 In fact, the entire city of Montreal is under a “boil water” alert.
 A major Canadian city!
 You can’t even brush your teeth with tap water!
 This same day, coffee shops are running out of bottled water and trucking it in from Ontario.
 A Quebec-er without coffee, or the ability to sit at a coffee shop or patio, this is serious stuff.
 Overnight, the problem is solved and its front page news the next day.